kuhball/drehding/readme.md

 	- one smiling, one sad
 	- two leds, both faces smiling
 	- from time to time, one flips to sad state
+- now that lamps are restricted in wehre they can shine: Place one to highlight the upper, another to highlight the lower part of the object.
+Idea by Christ (works, try some more Oskar)